eikek/sitebag/README.md

 #### create a new user account

-Here the password is a special one that is set in the configuration file.
-If it is not set, this will not work.
+Creates a new user account.

-    POST /newuser?password=&newaccount=&newpassword=
+    POST /newuser?newaccount=&newpassword=
-    POST /newuser { password: "", newpccount: "", newpassword: "" }
+    POST /newuser { newaccount: "", newpassword: "" }
-    > JSON { success: true, message: "" }
+    -> JSON { success: true, message: "" }

-Since user managementis left to [porter](https://github.com/eikek/porter) you can simply use its console to create user accounts.
+Since user management is left to [porter](https://github.com/eikek/porter) you can use its console to create user accounts.
+It must be used to create the first account that you need to authenticate with when using this api.
+The account must have the permission `sitebag:createuser`.

+Sitebag users must have a set of permissions that are checked on each access.
+For example, to retrieve a page entry the permission `sitebag:<user>:get:entry:<id>` is checked.
+You can easily grant a user "john" all permissions for his own things, by adding `sitebag:john:*` to his permission set.

 #### create a new token

 Creates a secondary password that must be supplied with all non-admin urls.

-    POST /<account>/newtoken?account=&password=
-    POST /<account>/newtoken { account: "", password: "" }
+    GET|POST /<account>/newtoken
-    JSON { token: "random" }
+    -> JSON { token: "random" }

 #### get user config